Ethan Haas Was Right: Van Mantra

 Mantra, the only character so far that players have been able to actually see, is a student of Haas's teachings; he apparently found the writings of Haas, and began to believe them as he saw predictions come true.

 In the videos, Mantra appears in a dark setting, so it is difficult to make out much of his appearance or surroundings.
 Adding to the mystery surrounding him, Mantra's name may be a pseudonym.

 Mantra is the one who established the website, creating it as a test for those seeking to learn of Haas' prophecies, and leaving video recordings for those who completed the puzzles.
-In organizing the website, however, Mantra appears to be organizing a resistance/survivors group, after most of the known world meets its end.
+In organizing the website, however, Mantra appears to be organizing a resistance/survivor's group, after most of the known world meets its end.

 He has also sent out emails to those who used an address found on the website asking for help; after a certain amount of time, personalized help-mails stopped, and only an automatic response was sent, with a generic list of clues.
 Personalized emails continued intermittently, for instance in response to an inquiry about a purported Ethan Haas profile on My Space, which Mantra dismissed.